ixnix/abci/index.md

 ## Teaching
 - Atmospheric Physics, 2018 Fall
 - Advanced Geoinformatics, 2020 Spring, 2020 Fall, 2021 Spring
+- Introduction to GIS, 2021 Fall
+- Python programming for geosciences, 2021 Fall

 ## Notes
 - Dr. Alan Robock, Editor of Reviews of Geophysics and a professor at Rutgers University, wrote two pieces on how to prepare a manuscript to increase your chance of getting a speedy and fair review.
 [Part 1](https://eos.org/editors-vox/getting-your-paper-published-part-1-dont-annoy-the-reviewers); [Part 2](https://eos.org/editors-vox/getting-your-paper-published-part-2-good-grammar-clear-figures)